madhobi/multitask_unit_and_days/README.md

 The model inputs get updated on a daily basis and generates prediction accordingly.

+## Data

+The dataset contains six years of health records starting from January 2016 and December 2021.
+Considering the execution time for training and testing, we have divided it for each year resulting in six datasets.

 ## Running the code

+The code is specifically desinged to take input from the user based on the EHR data that we are using.
+Executing the code will ask the user whether she wants to train a model or wants to test the model that was previously trained.
+The user can also do both by selecting a dataset(train and test).
+Depending on the user input, the code will train and/or test model, save the model with its weight vectors and subsequently plot the evaluation metrics.

 The starting point of the code is main.py.
-It is specifically desinged to take input from the user based on the EHR data that we are using.
-The dataset contains six years of health records starting from January 2016 and December 2021.
-Considering the execution time of train and test, we have divided it for each year resulting in six datasets.
-Executing the main.py will ask the user whether she wants to train a model or wants to test the model that was previously trained.
-The user can also do both by selecting a dataset(train and test).
-Depending on the user input, the code will train model, save the model with its weight vectors and subsequently plot the evaluation metrics.
+It takes the user input and then goes to run_experiment.
+The DataManager class prepares inputs depending on the user specified dataset.
+Then MultiTaskModel class handles the model building/training/testing.
+The default configurations are stored in config.py file.

 Since there are two different types of tasks, our evaluation metrics are set accordingly.
 Prediction of next unit label is a classification task, our evaluation metrics for this task are accuracy and top-k accuracy (k=2).
 Prediction of remaining length of stay is a regression task, our evaluation metrics in this case is mean absolute error, mean squared error and root mean squared error.
 The MAE and Top-k accuracy values are plotted and saved in the image folder to show the model performance on test data.
 The history of the training time is saved in the hist_log folder.